Willowbrook Dethatching Lawn Services

 Post-Dethatching Stormwater Management in Compliance with Willowbrook’s MS4 Program

-After dethatching, exposed clay soils in Willowbrook are at high risk for erosion and sediment runoff, which can impact the Lake Michigan watershed.
-The Village’s MS4 (Municipal Separate Storm Sewer System) program, in coordination with Illinois EPA Water Quality & Watershed Management, requires immediate stabilization of bare soil.
+Dethatching exposes soil, increasing the risk of erosion and sediment runoff into Willowbrook’s stormwater system, which ultimately drains to the Lake Michigan watershed.
+The Village’s MS4 (Municipal Separate Storm Sewer System) permit, in coordination with Illinois EPA Water Quality & Watershed Management, requires immediate stabilization of bare areas.
 Best practices include:

 - Applying starter fertilizer and maintaining consistent moisture for 2-3 weeks